charlestonsoftware/effortless-google-maps/readme.txt

 Tags: google maps
 Requires at least: 3.3
 Tested up to: 3.3.2
-Stable tag: 0.5
+Stable tag: 0.4

-Put Google Maps on any page or post with a simple shortcode or widget.
+Put an unlimited amount of Google Maps on any page or post with a simple shortcode or widget.
 100% free premium plugin.

 == Description ==

 Putting Google Maps on your posts and pages has never been easier.
 Use our shortocde or widgets to create the map.
 Quick and simple shortcode attributes allow you to customize with ease.

+Are you interested in putting multiple locations on a map?

+Check out our other plugin, Store Locator Plus! (link to http://wordpress.org/extend/plugins/store-locator-le/) With features like multiple location support and individual pages for your locations -- this plugin can handle all of your mapping needs.

 = Features =